MatthewYork/MYBlurIntroductionView/README.md

 ## A Controller Built With You In Mind

 It's time for one introduction/tutorial view to end them all!
 MYBlurIntroductionView is a powerful platform to build introductions for your iPhone apps.
-Built on the [MYIntroductionView](https://github.com/MatthewYork/iPhone-IntroductionTutorial) core, MYBlurIntroductionView takes the first time user experience to the next level by providing a host of new features for building highly customized introductions.
+Built on the [MYIntroductionView](https://github.com/MatthewYork/iPhone-IntroductionTutorial) core, MYBlurIntroductionView takes the first time user experience to the next level by providing a host of new features for building **highly customized introductions**.

 **Features Include**
 * Brand new stock panels built for iOS 7